petraxeman/exWorlds/Design documents/Library server structures description.md

 - username: Nickname
 - password-hash: Hash of password what user for check login
-- role: Basic role for get info abour what user can do
 - rights: List of accesses
 - blocked: String with date after user can sign in
 - waiting